Design and benchmarks for emulating Kondo dynamics on a quantum chip: Acknowledgments

 \section{Acknowledgments}

 It is a pleasure to thank Thomas Ayral, Po-Yao Chang, Thomas Sch\"afer, Maxim Vavilov and Angkun Wu for useful discussions about this project.
 JIV and SS thank the Max Planck Institute for Solid State Research for hospitality.
 SS thanks the German Academic Exchange Service (DAAD) for support via the Working Internships in Science and Engineering (WISE) program.
 Support for this research was provided by the Office of the Vice Chancellor for Research and Graduate Education at the University of Wisconsin–Madison with funding from the Wisconsin Alumni Research Foundation.
 This research was supported in part by grant NSF PHY-2309135 to the Kavli Institute for Theoretical Physics (KITP).
-EJK acknowledges hospitality by the KITP.
+EJK acknowledges hospitality by the KITP. {All codes and data used in this paper can be found in the public Github profile \url{https://github.com/lo568los/DAAD_project}.}